syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ### Customize filter UI in foreignkey column

-A custom component can be rendered in the filter UI of the foreign key column using the [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_FilterTemplate) feature of Grid.
+The Grid has an option to render the custom component in the filter menu.
+This can be achieved by using the [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_FilterTemplate) feature of the Grid.

-The following example demonstrates the way to create a custom filtering UI by rendering the `SfDropDownList` component in the foreign key column.

-> * For all filter types other than FilterBar, filtering parameters will be sent in the form of `PredicateModel<T>`.

-> * For the foreign key column, T represents the type of `ForeignKeyValue` property.
+> For all filter types other than FilterBar, filtering parameters will be sent in the form of `PredicateModel<T>`.
+Here, T represents the type of `ForeignKeyValue` property when using the foreignkey column.

+The following sample demonstrates how to render the custom filter UI in the foreign key column.
+Here, `SfDropDownList` is rendered in the filter menu of the Employee Name foreign key column.

 ```cshtml
 @using Syncfusion.Blazor.Grids